MikeNats/Deck-Of-Cards/README.md

 This is a Full Stack Responsive JavaScript Application that emulates simple operations with a deck of card game

-The Front end repo can be found here: https://github.com/MikeNats/Deck-Of-Cards-Front-End.git
+The Front End repo can be found here: https://github.com/MikeNats/Deck-Of-Cards-Front-End.git

 - Technologies: